 Successful applicants should note that screening links might be made available to key members of the IFFL team such as Q&A hosts or publicist, as necessary, ahead of public screening.
 IFFL respects filmmakers' copyright and will take all precautions to ensure that your film remains safe from piracy.

-Successful applicants must be able to provide, on request, 3 large high res images/stills and up to 30 seconds of full resolution footage for use in the festival trailer.
+Successful applicants must be able to provide 3 large high res images/stills, a poster image where available, and up to 30 seconds of full resolution footage for use in the festival trailer.
 Successful applicants of features and feature length documentaries should also be able to provide their own trailer.

-Successful applicants will be required to supply the necessary formats for public screening:
+Successful applicants will be required to supply the necessary formats for screening:

 - Features & feature length documentaries: 35mm, DCP or Blu-ray (depending on venue facilities).